 If the vet examines the abdominal area, your puppy might experience severe discomfort or pain.

-Treatment for Parvo in Dogs
+Treatment for Parvo in Dogs and Puppies

 There is no exact cure.
 However, keeping your dog hydrated and managing secondary symptoms can go a long way in fighting the illness.